Tus1688/kali-docker-vnc/README.md

 many others places.

 # Important notes:
 `kali_data` is docker volume that will be binded upon container creation, your customization will be kept there.
-If you thing your `/home/kali` is compromised, just delete `kali_data`.
+If you think your `/home/kali` is compromised, just delete `kali_data`.

 # How to use: